If you have read my other Anxiety Information Pages, then you now have some understanding of why you have an anxiety disorder.

 Now its time to untie all those knots and these steps are how you do it.

 Its not meant to be complicated.
 Its not meant to be hard.
 But it is going to take some time.

 Just try what I am telling you and see for yourself.

 On a final note here, my recommendation is that you give each step a week or two to get some “roots” started in your brain, before moving on to the next step.
 But really its however you want to implement them into your life.
 Don’t put any pressure on yourself.
 Your anxiety recovery plan is not supposed to give you anxiety!

 Anxiety recovery is very much a “one step forward, two steps back” process.
 You will have good days and bad days.
 That is normal and part of the process.
 Your brain and your subconscious are going to be reluctant to trust any changes you make and it is going to take some time to convince them that you are “serious” about this new way of thinking.
 But it WILL happen.

 You get out of these steps what you put into them.
-I did every single step, and I consider myself as recovered as somebody with anxiety could be, with the exception of a few OCD issues that I am still working on.
+I did every single step, and I consider myself as recovered as somebody with anxiety could be.
 I recommend you do every step as well, but even if you just implement ONE of these steps into your life…..you will gain some benefit.
 But you decide.
 Its your anxiety and your life…..so do it your way.
 Just make sure that you give each step you choose to do, 100% of your commitment and effort – that is KEY – and if it at any point you feel like your life is more than you can handle and you just can’t seem to get your anxiety symptoms under control no matter how much effort you put into it, I encourage you to seek professional help.

 Photo Credit: Header Image Pixabay